sohampadhye007/Linux-Ubuntu-Command-Toolkit/README.md

 Whether you're transitioning from another operating system or diving into robotics and automation, this guide will help you unlock the full potential of Ubuntu.

+### I will continue adding commands as I learn more, since I am also learning just like you!

 ## 1. `ls`
 **Description:** Lists files and directories in the current directory.